 When an adult in New South Wales is charged with summary offences, the matter will be finalised in the Local Court.
 If the accused pleads guilty, they will proceed to be sentenced by a magistrate.
 If they plead not guilty, the matter will be adjourned for a defended hearing.
 Defended hearings are trials in front of a magistrate who hears evidence and submissions and then makes a decision as to whether the offence has been proven beyond a reasonable doubt.

-When a person is charged with indictable offences, they must go through a different process, including a committal hearing.
+When a person is charged with indictable offences, they must go through a different process.
 Indictable offences are finalised in the District Court or Supreme Court.

 Pleading not guilty